mikaelpatel/Cosa-MQTT/README.md

 GCC AVR toolchain) and [Cosa] (https://github.com/mikaelpatel/Cosa).

 Download and unzip the Cosa-MQTT library into your sketchbook libraries directory.
-Rename from Cosa-MQTT to MQTT.
+Rename from Cosa-MQTT-master to MQTT.

 The the MQTT library and examples should be found in the Arduino IDE File>Sketchbook menu.
 Open the CosaMQTTclient example sketch.
 Select